XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ReservationRead.md

 ### Remarks

-The maximum time, that is permitted in our system, before the connection is closed, is of **180000** millisecond.
+**180000** millisecond is the maximum amount of time permitted in our system before the connection is closed.